 - Make a T with two phyllo dough strips crossed on top of each other, one vertical and one horizontal (see video).

-- Add a heaped tbsp of the cream filling right in the center of the cross and fold over the horizontal bits of the T to cover it.
+- Add a heaped tablespoon of the cream filling right in the center of the cross and fold over the horizontal bits of the T to cover it.

 - Roll the vertical strip from bottom to top to make a cylinder shape.